Operational Service Medal (United Kingdom): OSM for the Democratic Republic of Congo

 The OSM for the Democratic Republic of Congo was awarded to all British personnel that served between June and September 2003 on Operation Coral, the British involvement in the French-led multinational peacekeeping mission to the Democratic Republic of Congo, during the latter stages of the Second Congo War.
 The medal was awarded with the DROC clasp to all recipients.

 OSM for Iraq & Syria

 The OSM for Iraq and Syria was awarded for service as part of Operation Shader, the UK's involvement in the military intervention against ISIL in Iraq and Syria.
 This medal is the first campaign medal to be awarded to personnel not physically serving in the area of operations, as crews operating unmanned aerial vehicles on operations over Syria and Iraq were made eligible.
 Those personnel that do serve in the operational area itself are eligible to receive the Iraq & Syria clasp.

+OSM for Bermuda

+The OSM for Bermuda is to be awarded to Royal Bermuda Regiment soldiers who have performed 30 days operational service in disaster relief efforts, humanitarian assistance, security or other emergency operations at any time since 1965 (when the Bermuda Militia Artillery and Bermuda Rifles amalgamated to form the unit), whether for internal security or other emergency operations on local service within the British Overseas Territory and former Imperial fortress of Bermuda or for overseas service (as the regiment has frequently deployed detachments to the West Indies to assist with post-hurricane relief).